fnalways/terminus-docs/docs/manual/get-started/install-olares-linux-via-docker-compose.md

 :::

 ## Before you start
+Before you begin, ensure the following:

-- [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) is installed and running on your system.
+- [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed and running on your system.
 - You know the IP address of the current device.
 - You have [created an Olares ID via LarePass](create-olares-id.md).